martmannupb/AmoebotSim-2.0/Documentation/model_ref/direction.md

 # Model Reference: Directions and Compasses

+Particles in the Amoebot model live on a two-dimensional plane that is organized by the equilateral triangular grid, as explained in the [Amoebot model reference](~/amoebot_model/home.md).
+On this plane, there are infinitely many directions, but due to the triangular grid, a small set of directions is much more relevant for the particles than all other directions.
+This page explains what these directions are and how the particles perceive them in their local perspective.

+## Directions

+In the triangular grid graph, every node has six neighbors that are evenly spaced out at $60^\circ$ angles around the node.
+Due to this structure, we have three axes, at $60^\circ$ to each other, such that every edge in the grid graph is parallel to one of the axes.
+Each of the axes defines two directions in the plane.
+We orientate the grid such that one of the axes is horizontal and call the direction going to the right side *East* and the direction going to the left *West*.
+Accordingly, the four directions defined by the other two axes are called *North-North East*, *North-North West*, *South-South West* and *South-South East*.
+We call these six directions the *primary* or *cardinal directions* and abbreviate them with E, NNE, NNW, W, SSW, SSE, starting with East and going around in $60^\circ$ steps in counter-clockwise direction.
+Using the same order, we identify the cardinal directions with the integers $0,\ldots,5$.
+The cardinal directions are those directions in which the particles can perform movements and find their neighbors, because every (directed) edge of the grid graph points in a cardinal direction.

+Additionally, we define a second set of directions by rotating the cardinal directions by $30^\circ$.
+These *secondary directions* lie exactly between the cardinal directions and are named *East-North East*, *North*, *West-North West*, *West-South West*, *South* and *East-South East*, abbreviated ENE, N, WNW, WSW, S, ESE, and also identified by $0,\ldots,5$ in that order.

 - There are 6 primary (cardinal) directions and 6 secondary directions in the triangular grid
 	- The cardinal directions point along the edges of the grid, the secondary directions lie exactly between the cardinal directions
 	- The angle between two adjacent cardinal or adjacent secondary directions is 60°